 Getting Around San Ignacio

-You can rent a car for Belize if you want to do these day trips on your own, or you can opt for a guided tour.
+You can rent a car for Belize if you want to do these day trips on your own.

-Personally, I’ve never rented a car in Belize and have always gone with guided tours, as I like the expert touch you get from a licensed tour guide.
+Personally, I’ve never rented a car in Belize, since I’m either on the islands or choose to take guided tours, as I like the insight you get from a licensed tour guide.

 I learn more about the history and the culture this way, as your professional guide has to have a fairly encyclopedic knowledge of the history to be a guide in Belize!